Dick, Kerr Ladies F.C.: International charity matches begin (1920)

 Team captains Alice Kell for Dick, Kerr Ladies, right, and Madeleine Bracquemond for France kiss before a match in 1920.

-The team played the first women's international in 1920 against France.
+The team played a match in 1920 against a French side.
+Some say it was an international match, but as Dick, Kerr were a works team rather than a representative or regional side, others believe it was not strictly speaking an inter nation match.
 The French team was composed of players from several Parisian football clubs and led by the great patron of women's sport in France, Alice Milliat.

 Dick, Kerr played a total of four games in the UK the same year.
 The first match was played at Deepdale, where the squad won 2–0.
 The second match at Stockport was won by the Dick, Kerr Ladies 5–2, followed by the third game in Manchester which drew 1–1.
 The final was won by the French at Stamford Bridge in London with a score of 2–1.

 The Dick, Kerr Ladies went on to tour in France where they played in Paris, Roubaix, Le Havre and finally Rouen, drawing the first three and winning the final game.

 The French tour generated tremendous publicity.
 Boxing Day of 1920 their match against St Helens Ladies at Goodison Park, Liverpool put on to raise money for the Unemployed Ex Servicemens Distress Fund drew a crowd of 53,000 spectators, a world record for women's club matches that lasted for over 98 years.
 The team were featured regularly in the Pathé newsreels of the day and players like Lily Parr and Alice Woods became an appealing draw at British football grounds.

 Dick, Kerr Ladies F.C. played against Huddersfield Atalanta Ladies F.C. at Hillsborough, Sheffield, on 6 May 1921; a programme for the match survives.